If a business suffers some damage to its property it will inevitably lead to a break in the earning power of that business.

 Extensions are available to cover any loss of profit which you incur as a result of:

-When setting up a BI policy it is important to ensure that the indemnity period is arranged for a period which is long enough not only to repair any damaged assets but also to recover any lost customers and trade.
+When setting up a business interruption insurance policy it is important to ensure that the indemnity period is arranged for a period which is long enough not only to repair any damaged assets but also to recover any lost customers and trade.

 The indemnity period is the length of time after the loss that the insurers will reimburse the business for any lost income.